cmguedmini/documentation/workflow.md

 - **React Optimization**: Perfect for SPAs with client-side routing.
 - **Azure CDN**: Global performance boost out of the box.

 ---
+By the end, you’ll have:
+✅ A live React app hosted on Azure
+✅ A self-deploying robot (okay, a workflow)
+✅ More time to build cool stuff (or nap)

+Ready to turn deployment dread into delight?
+Let’s go! 🎈
+---

 ## **The GitHub Actions Workflow Explained**